 Horseback riding is only permitted on designated trails at the main part of the forest on Genesee Rd.

-Camping, hunting, open fires, off road bicycling and motorized vehicles are prohibited on the Bureau of Forestry properties and Department of Parks, Recreation and Forestry regulations apply.
+Prohibited Activities: Camping, hunting, open fires, off road bicycling and motorized vehicles .The Bureau of Forestry properties and Department of Parks, Recreation and Forestry regulations apply.

 Water supplies are non-potable, so please provide drinking water for your activities.